Cybolic/angular-seed-coffee/README.md

 the general rule is that all you need in production are all the files under the `app/` directory.
 Everything else should be omitted.

-Do note that CoffeeScript shouldn't generally be distributed and you will therefore likely need to add a build step to serve js files instead.

 Angular apps are really just a bunch of static html, css and js files that just need to be hosted somewhere, where they can be accessed by browsers.

+Since CoffeeScript shouldn't generally be distributed publicly, a small build script is included that will join the CoffeeScript files, compile them to JavaSscript and minify the result.
+To try it out, run `cake build` and navigate to `http://localhost:<port>/app/index.html`

 If your Angular app is talking to the backend server via xhr or other means, you need to figure out what is the best way to host the static files to comply with the same origin policy if